kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 No attempt will be made to evict pods that are currently terminating.

-If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `imperative_eviction_responder_controller_failed_evictions` metric is incremented, `.status.responders[].message` is updated to reflect the new count, and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).
+If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `imperative_eviction_responder_controller_failed_evictions_total` metric is incremented once after first 3 failed attempts, `.status.responders[].message` is updated to reflect the new count, and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).

 Example message: `Could not evict a pod due to failing eviction requests, number of retries: 7`.